rainbowdesign/OxygenNotIncluded-Mods/README.md

 - **Exciting World**
     - An awesome meta mod that changes the whole game.
 Features are: scripts that change the map. nuclear power, new buildings.
 Please note that the other mods are already included in the zip i will merge them completely in time.
 If you use this file dont install the other mods.
-    - The following Files are in the mod:
+    - The following Files are in the mod (Version 1.04):

     - **BuildingExtension.dll**